Allegrini, Amarone della Valpolicella Classico

 Vinification

 The grapes were hand harvested, and dried over three to four months using the traditional Appassimento process, during which they lost 40-45% of their original weight.
 The dried grapes were destemmed, crushed and fermented in stainless-steel tanks.
 Maceration lasted around 25 days, with daily pumping over.
-The wine was racked into new oak 225 litre barriques and then aged further in bottle.
+The wine was racked into new oak 225 litre barriques for 18 months and then aged for a 14 months in bottle.

 Tasting Notes & Technical Details